Kavitha-Seetharaman/Online-RetailStore-Analysis/README.md

 ![Customer Performance](Screenshots/Customer.png)

 ## Notes
-This dashboard demonstrates end-to-end data analysis including data modeling, KPI design, and business storytelling.
+This project demonstrates how data can be used to move beyond reporting and drive business decisions by identifying growth risks, profitability gaps, and customer behavior patterns.